MarkAnderson166/andersonchain/README.md

 There is a text file (no extension) in each server’s root directory with JUST the public key that mining rewards are allocated to.
 No quotation marks, or formatting of any kind, JUST the 64-digit wallet key.
 This is the only difference between servers and is used for several things, not just mining rewards.
 It is essential.

+**A note on Language Choice:**
+As I have very little experience with anything web/network I anticipated the 'make-it-distributed' portion of the project to be the most difficult (I was wrong).
+Which is why I chose to use js/php, allowing me to use my cosc260 final project as a launching point.
+Neither JS nor PHP are my strong suit, as is very evident by some of the code here. for eg: Only during the final days of this 3 month project did I realise I could make several different _POST requests to the same file.
+Which is why there are 12 .php files, it could/should be 1-3.
+I will likely do further refactoring of this project past its due date, for now in its current state it works, so I'm leaving it like this while its marked.

 ## Wallets and GUI